slurdge/goeland/README.md

 A RSS to email, ala rss2email written in Go.

+Support this project by giving it a ⭐️ and sharing it.

 ## About

 Goeland excels at creating beautiful emails from RSS, tailored for daily or weekly digest.